yuliangxu/SBIOS/docs/README.md

 # create a testing case

-is a user-defined default path in this example.
+*sbios_path* is a user-defined default path in this example.

 ``` r
 library(BayesGPfit)